Tropical Forest Restoration

 - Type of assessment details

-- Description of examination: Submission of written group
+- Submission of written group restoration project report,

-restoration project report, followed by 30 minutes individual oral
+followed by 30 minutes individual oral examination without

 Weight: Written group restoration project 25%, oral examination of restoration project 25%, oral examination based on random draw of a question 50%.
-All part exams have to be passed to pass the course.
+All three exams have to be passed to pass the course.